pyControl/docs/docs/user-guide/graphical-user-interface.md

 ![run_task_GUI.jpg](../media/GUI/configure_experiment_tab.png)

 When the experiments tab is opened it shows the configure experiment dialog.
-To create an experiment, specify the experiment name and select the task.
-By default, data generated by the experiment will be saved in a folder *pyControl/data/experiment_name*, but the data folder can be changed using the data dir control.
+To create an experiment, click the *new* button and name a new experiment file within your the experiments folder.
+Next select a task that will be run for all of the subjects.
+By default, data generated by the experiment will be saved in a folder *pyControl/data/experiment_name*, but the data folder can be changed using the data directory control.

+!!! tip "Experiment subfolders"
+    Experiments can be organised into subfolders within the *experiments* folder, creating a nested list in the GUI drop down menu.
+This can be useful if you have a lot of experiments, e.g. to organise them by user.

-Optionally a hardware test can be specified for the experiment.
+An optional hardware test can be specified for the experiment.
 The hardware test is a task that is run before the main task, allowing the user to check whether the hardware is working as intended.
 The hardware test can be the same task as that used for the experiment, or another task designed specifically to test the hardware.
 No data is saved during the hardware test.

 The *Subjects* table is used to specify which subjects will run in which hardware setups.
 To add a subject to the experiment, press the *add* button, select the setup and enter a name for the subject.
 The *Run* checkbox determines whether on not a particular subject will be run when the experiment is run.
 You can assign multiple subjects to the same setup in the variables table but can only run a single subject on a given setup at a time.